projectacrn/acrn-hypervisor/doc/tutorials/using_serial_port.rst

 *****************************

 Refer this :ref:`hv-parameters` to change bdf 01:00.1 to Hex format: 0x101;
-Then adding it into grub menu:
+then add it to the grub menu:

 ..
 Note::